Pam Hemminger

-Pamela Somers Hemminger (born March 20, 1960) is an American Democratic politician serving as mayor of Chapel Hill, North Carolina, since December 2, 2015.
-The owner of a small real-estate company, Hemminger previously served on the Chapel Hill-Carrboro City Schools Board of Education and the Orange County Board of County Commissioners.
+Pamela Somers Hemminger (born March 20, 1960) is an American politician who served as the mayor of Chapel Hill, North Carolina, from 2015 to 2023.
+She owns a small real-estate company and previously served on the Chapel Hill-Carrboro City Schools board of education and the Orange County Board of County Commissioners.
+She is a member of the Democratic Party.

-In the town's 2015 mayoral race, Hemminger was endorsed by a new local political action committee that advocated for a change in the town's vision for property development.
-She unseated Mark Kleinschmidt with a 9-point margin.
+In the town's 2015 mayoral race, Hemminger was endorsed by a new local political action committee and unseated Mark Kleinschmidt by a 9% margin.
+She won reelection three times, in 2017, 2019, and 2021.

-During Hemminger's mayoral tenure, the town council gave itself more power in development discussions while seeking to attract developers, recommitted to climate change mitigation, and planned the renovation of public housing, among other things.
-She won reelection in 2017, 2019, and 2021.

 Education and personal life

-Pamela Somers Hemminger graduated from Vanderbilt University in 1982 with a bachelor's degree in economics and German.
+Hemminger graduated from Vanderbilt University in 1982 with a bachelor's degree in economics and German.
 Her husband, Bradley Mark Hemminger, is an associate professor at the University of North Carolina at Chapel Hill (UNC) School of Information and Library Science.
-They met at Vanderbilt and have four children, who all attended Chapel Hill-Carrboro City Schools and three of whom graduated from UNC.
+They met at Vanderbilt and have four children, all of whom attended Chapel Hill-Carrboro City Schools and three of whom graduated from UNC.
 In 2004, Indy Week wrote: "You could call Pam Hemminger a power soccer mom", noting a decade of involvement with a local soccer league.
-According to her online town biography, Hemminger regularly hikes and plays tennis.

 Early political career (2004–2015)

 In 2004, Hemminger unsuccessfully ran in the Democratic Party primary election for the Orange County Board of County Commissioners; after the election, in July, she said the campaign "was a really positive experience".
 The defining issue of the campaign was the possibility of merging Chapel Hill-Carrboro City Schools and Orange County Schools; the group NoMerger.org, seeking to oust incumbent Moses Carey, endorsed Hemminger and Valerie Foushee; it did not endorse incumbent Margaret Brown, for perceived unwillingness to pick a side.
 With 21% of the vote, Hemminger placed fourth of five candidates; the nominees were Foushee and Carey.

 Hemminger was a member, from 2004 to 2008, of the Chapel Hill-Carrboro Board of Education, on which she served as both vice chair and chair.
 Elected along with Foushee in 2008, Hemminger served as an Orange County Commissioner until 2012.
 She also served in Chapel Hill's Greenways Commission, the town's Parks and Recreation Commission, and the Upper Neuse River Basin Authority, chairing the latter two.

 At the time of her first election as mayor, in 2015, Hemminger had lived in Chapel Hill for 29 years.
 She was owner of Windaco Properties LLC, a real-estate management company.
-In 2018, Lauren Talley of The Daily Tar Heel reported that Hemminger's company managed five properties: "She does the bookkeeping — mainly on evenings and weekends — while another employee maintains the properties."
+In 2018, Lauren Talley of The Daily Tar Heel reported that Hemminger's company managed five properties: "She does the bookkeeping – mainly on evenings and weekends – while another employee maintains the properties."